AwesomeCICD/circle-banking-app/README.md

 Argo Rollouts is enabled, for these clusters.

-Frontend `Deployment` was replacwed with a `Rollout` including steps.
+Frontend `Deployment` was replaced with a `Rollout` including steps.

 Status: you can use `kubectl argo rollouts get rollout frontend-rollout -n boa-dev -w` to see status.

 All components tag app name and version.
-(Version Label is applied by skaffol `-l` flag directly.)
+(Version Label is applied by skaffold `-l` flag directly.)

-`kustomize.yaml` is used to apply build specific data (id, pipelkine, etc) as annotations to Frontend only currently.
+`kustomize.yaml` is used to apply build specific data (id, pipeline, etc) as annotations to Frontend only currently.